AIAUSA/goaia-home/_pages/opportunity/x-project.md

 ---
 <div class="container"><p>&nbsp; <img class="img-responsive pull-right" alt="" src="/uploads/opportunities/xproject/XProjectlogo-webb.jpg">X Project is a nine-week summer internship at the world headquarters of Athletes in Action in Xenia, OH. </p>
 <p>The internship includes not only professional development, but also ministry skills training, personal spiritual coaching and opportunities to engage in authentic Christian community.</p>
-<p>Come explore how your area of study can further missions around the world through the platform of sport. </p>
+<p style="font-weight:bolder;">Come explore how your area of study can further missions around the world through the platform of sport. </p>
 </div>
 <div class="mt20 mb30"><div class="mb mb-xs"></div>
 <!-- space -->